spr15bd/tictactoe/README.md

 # tictactoe
-Tic tac toe game for one or two players in JQuery / JavaScript
+Tic tac toe game for one or two players in React / JavaScript

+Options for single-player (beatable or unbeatable ai) and multiplayer

 <!--